 A native of Derry, Emer has been living and working in Dublin for most of her life.

-Most recently Emer appeared in It’s Getting Harder And Harder For Me (Sarah Baxter & Alice Malseed) at Dublin Fringe Festival 2017 and she has just finished shooting Relic, a short film with Stirling Television.
+Most recently Emer appeared in Science Fiction Radio Hour (Collapsing Horse), It’s Getting Harder And Harder For Me (Sarah Baxter & Alice Malseed) at Dublin Fringe Festival 2017 and she has just finished shooting Relic, a short film with Stirling Television.

 In 2016, she completed her Advanced Actor & Facilitator Certification with the Michael Chekhov International Academy (Berlin) under Master Tutor, Joerg Andrees.
 She is currently the Convener of the Michael Chekhov Studio Dublin.